uvavision/DrillDown/README.md

 This project is licensed under the [MIT license](https://opensource.org/licenses/MIT):

-Copyright (c) 2019 University of Virginia, Fuwen Tan, Song Feng, Vicente Ordonez.
+Copyright (c) 2019 University of Virginia, Fuwen Tan, Paola Cascante-Bonilla, Xiaoxiao Guo, Hui Wu, Song Feng, Vicente Ordonez.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal